Deirdre Heenan: 2025 Irish presidential election speculation

 In July 2025, Heenan said she could “neither confirm nor deny” that she had been approached by Fianna Fáil to be the party's candidate for the 2025 Irish presidential election.
 The party's backbenchers reportedly believed that she "ticks a lot of Mary McAleese boxes."
 McAleese is a Belfast lawyer and academic who won the 1997 presidential election with the backing of Fianna Fáil.
 Heenan was considered the preferred choice of Taoiseach and Fianna Fáil leader Micheál Martin.
 In a social media post on 30 August 2025, Heenan announced she had decided not to seek the presidency.

 Personal life

-As of 2025, Heenan lives in Derry with her husband Rory and three sons; her sons are named Jack, Harry, and Matthew.
+Heenan is married with three sons and used to live in Derry.